AswiniVelavan/link-in-bio/README.md

 ## Features
 <li>
 <ul>
-Responsive layout
+Responsive layout<br>
-Profile image and name
+Profile image and name<br>
-Social media icons with links
+Social media icons with links<br>
-Link cards with thumbnails and descriptions
+Link cards with thumbnails and descriptions<br>
 </ul>
 </li>

 ## How to Use
 <li>
 <ul>
-Open the index.html file in any web browser.
+Open the index.html file in any web browser.<br>
-Click on the social media icons to visit your GitHub, LinkedIn, or Facebook.
+Click on the social media icons to visit your GitHub, LinkedIn, or Facebook.<br>
-Click on any button link to open the external resources (e.g., articles or courses).
+Click on any button link to open the external resources (e.g., articles or courses).<br>
 </ul>
 </li>